California Small Claims Court

 For most individuals and most cases, you can sue for up to $10,000 in small claims court.

 The amount a business can sue for in small claims court depends on how the business is structured.
 If your business is a sole proprietorship or general partnership, you can sue for up to $10,000.
-If your business anything else, including an LLC or corporation, you can sue for up to $5,000.1California Code of Civil Procedure Sections 116.220 & 116.221
+If your business operates as anything else, including an LLC or corporation, you can sue for up to $5,000.1California Code of Civil Procedure Sections 116.220 & 116.221

 Can I get a lawyer for my small claims case?